clackups/qmk_userspace/README.md

 keyboard by
 KPrepublic](https://kprepublic.com/products/cstc40-40-rgb-40-hot-swappable-mechanical-keyboard-pcb-programmed-qmk-via-vial-firmware-rgb-switch-underglow-type-c-planck).

+The layout is still a work in progress, so sugestions are very much welcome.

 The three keys in the bottom row, spannig the space bar (yellow on the photo below) are all acting as a space bar and a layer switcher.
-You hold the space bar and tap the keys from the mirrored half (on the photo below, Space+L would produce the letter "s", or Ukrainian "de").
+You hold the space bar and tap the keys from the mirrored half (on the photo below, Space+L would produce the letter "s", or Ukrainian "i").

 The rest of keys on the left are used for digits and tilde.
 The WIN/GUI button is using a cow logo on the photo.
 Also, the space bar